helidon-io/helidon/docs/se/webserver/webserver.md

 2. An HTTP/1.1 route registered on `/version-specific` path
 3. An HTTP/2 route registered on `/version-specific` path
 <!--@mdc :: -->

-routes like `Http2Route` for [HTTP/2](#http2-support) needs to be added as additional dependency.
+While `Http1Route` for Http/1 is always available with Helidon webserver, other routes like `Http2Route` for [HTTP/2](#http2-support) needs to be added as additional dependency.